 B3.
-Brittle fracture or damage mechanisms not pertinent to hydrogen pipelines
+Brittle fracture or damage mechanisms not pertinent to hydrogen or CO or Syngas pipelines

-As a consequence of operating conditions such as elevated temperatures, specific contaminants not normally associated with hydrogen pipelines and the specificity of materials involved, there is brittle fracture or damage mechanisms which are not pertinent to hydrogen pipelines.
+As a consequence of operating conditions such as elevated temperatures, specific contaminants not normally associated with hydrogen, CO or Syngas pipelines and the specificity of materials involved, there are brittle fracture or damage mechanisms which are not pertinent.
 A brief description of these follows: